Erutan409/dreamhost-api-powershell/README.md

 # Dreamhost API - PowerShell

 The purpose of this code is to allow interfacing with a Dreamhost account via their API.
-Once such purpose would be to automatically update DNS records for ***DNS hosted only*** records for remote hosts that have dynamic IP's.
+Once such purpose would be to automatically update DNS entries for ***DNS hosted only*** records for remote hosts that have dynamic IP's.

 ## Supported API Commands
 ---